syncfusion-content/javascript-docs/js/Diagram/Gridlines.md

 **Gridlines** are the pattern of lines drawn behind the Diagram elements.
 It provides a visual guidance while dragging or arranging the objects on the Diagram surface.

+The model's [snapSettings](/api/js/ejdiagram#members:snapsettings "snapSettings") property is used to customize the gridlines and control the snapping behavior in the diagram

 ## Customize the gridlines visibility

 The [snapSettings.snapConstraints](/api/js/ejdiagram#members:snapsettings-snapconstraints "snapSettings.snapConstraints") enables you to show/hide the gridlines.
 The following code example illustrates how to show or hide gridlines.